appc/spec/SPEC.md

 * Ensure images are cryptographically verifiable and highly-cacheable
 * Design for composability and independent implementations
 * Use common technologies for crypto, archive, compression and transport
-* Use the DNS namespace to name and discover container images
+* Use the DNS namespace to name and discover app container images

 To achieve these goals this specification is split out into a number of smaller sections.